SasanLabs/owasp-zap-jwt-addon/README.md

 For enhancing/developing or debugging the Addon: [video tutorial](https://www.youtube.com/watch?v=1AlacNHHaFg&t=1s)

 ## Contact Us
-For any Queries/Bugs or Enhancement please raise an issue in this repository or ask in [OWASP ZAP Developer Group](https://groups.google.com/g/zaproxy-develop).
+For any Queries/Bugs or Enhancement please raise an issue in this repository or ask in [ZAP Developer Group](https://groups.google.com/g/zaproxy-develop).
 For any other kind of issues please send an email to karan.sasan@owasp.org

 ## Technical Blog